dermotte/LIRE/src/main/docs/developer-docs/docs/index.md

 # Lire - Lucene Image REtrieval
 The LIRE (Lucene Image REtrieval) library a simple way to create a Lucene index of image features for content based image retrieval (CBIR).
-There is no complete list of features, but these are some of them:
+This is not a complete list of features, but here are some of them:

   * ScalableColor, ColorLayout and EdgeHistogram [MPEG-7](http://mpeg.chiariglione.org/standards/mpeg-7/mpeg-7.htm)
   * CEDD and FCTH (contributed by [Savvas Chatzichristofis](http://savvash.blogspot.com/))
   * Color histograms (HSV and RGB), Tamura & Gabor, auto color correlogram, JPEG coefficient histogram (common global descriptors)
   * Visual words based on [SIFT](http://en.wikipedia.org/wiki/Scale-invariant_feature_transform) and [SURF](http://en.wikipedia.org/wiki/SURF)
   * Visual words based on [SIMPLE](simple.md)
-  * Approximate fast search based on hashing and [metric indexing](metricindexing.md).
+  * Approximate fast search based on [hashing](hashing.md) and [metric indexing](metricindexing.md).

 Furthermore, methods for searching the index based on [Lucene](http://lucene.apache.org) are provided.